General eligibility criteria

 ** The rural and remote locations under the teach.Rural Scholarship Program are: Albury, Armidale, Bathurst, Bourke, Broken Hill, Deniliquin, Dubbo, Griffith, Moree, Orange, Tamworth and Wagga Wagga.

-There are only two recognised initial teacher education programs in special education in NSW.
-These are offered through the University of New England and the University of Newcastle.
+There are only three recognised initial teacher education programs in inclusive/special education in NSW.
+These are offered through the University of New England, the University of Newcastle and the Australian Catholic University.

 The University of Newcastle course is available as an internship in the fourth year of study, and, as entry is not guaranteed, is only appropriate for a one-year scholarship applied for in your third or second last year.